Bernard-A/IoTRoam-Tutorial/Certificates-Tutorial.md

 ### Certificate generation at the NS

 The NS will act as ```Client``` when trying to authenitcate the AS and the NS will act as ```Server``` when the AS is trying to authenticate it.
 Both the communications for authentications are done by [API].
-Hence there are two certificates needed - 1.
-When the NS acts as a Client and 2.
-When the NS acts as the server
+Hence there are two certificates needed:

+   1. When the NS acts as a Client and
+   2. When the NS acts as the server

 #### Configuration